seek-oss/crackle/.changeset/moody-cars-camp.md

 '@crackle/core': patch
 ---

-Use .mjs file extension for compiled artifacts
+Use `.js` file extension for compiled artifacts